 Successful in-kind habitat mitigation to replace lost habitat quantity and/or quality is not feasible within an acceptable period of time or location, or involves an unacceptable level of risk or uncertainty. |

-The Fish and Wildlife Habitat Mitigation Policy establishes mitigation goals for each category of habitat and, depending upon the importance of the habitat, identifies preferred strategies to avoid or mitigate the impact of proposed actions on fish and wildlife habitat.
-The policy sets sideboards within which ODFW considers recommended options and alternatives for mitigation.
-The less important the habitat is, the more options that may be considered for mitigation.
+The Policy classifies habitat into one of six categories depending upon the functions and values of the habitat to a specific species, population or a unique assemblage of fish or wildlife species, and establishes mitigation goals for each category of habitat.
+Depending on the functions and values the habitat provides to fish and wildlife species, the policy identifies preferred strategies to avoid or mitigate the impact of proposed actions on fish and wildlife habitat.
+The Policy sets sideboards within which ODFW considers recommended options and alternatives for mitigation.
+The less valuable the habitat is to support fish and wildlife, the more options that may be considered for mitigation.
+The Mitigation Category Flow Chart is a helpful guide for determining habitat categories.

 Habitat Category |